Time value of money: Present value of a future sum

-The present value formula is the core formula for the time value of money; each of the other formulae is derived from this formula.
+The present value formula is the core formula for the time value of money; each of the other formulas is derived from this formula.
 For example, the annuity formula is the sum of a series of present value calculations.

 The present value (PV) formula has four variables, each of which can be solved for by numerical methods:

 The cumulative present value of future cash flows can be calculated by summing the contributions of FVt, the value of cash flow at time t:

 Note that this series can be summed for a given value of n, or when n is ∞.
 This is a very general formula, which leads to several important special cases given below.

 Present value of an annuity for n payment periods

 In this case the cash flow values remain the same throughout the n periods.
 The present value of an annuity (PVA) formula has four variables, each of which can be solved for by numerical methods:

 To get the PV of an annuity due, multiply the above equation by (1 + i).